 If your home of record is more than 50 miles from your service site you will receive relocation assistance.
-First, you will receive a “settling in allowance” of $550 with your first paycheck (typically 1-2 weeks after your first day of service).
-Second, you will receive a reimbursement for mileage traveled from your home of record to your service site by the shortest route at a rate set by the Federal Government (usually $0.12 per mile) for a maximum of $1,000.
-The mileage reimbursement is paid directly by the Federal Government and usually arrives from 6-8 weeks after the start of service.
+First, you will receive a “settling in allowance” of $750.
+Second, you will receive a reimbursement for mileage traveled from your home of record to your service site by the shortest route at a rate set by the Federal Government (currently $.40/mile) for a maximum of $1,000.
+The settling in allowance and mileage reimbursement are paid directly by the Federal Government and usually arrives from 6-10 weeks after the start of service.
 Find out more here.

 VISTA offers several tangible and intangible benefits to serving.
 As a VISTA with MCNW you receive:

-- A healthcare spending allowance that can be put towards approved medical expenses.
+- Healthcare spending allowance of up to $6,600 that can be put towards approved out-of-pocket medical expenses (deductible, co-pays, co-insurance), including dental and vision.
 Please note that this is not health insurance.
 Members must secure their own health insurance.

 - Childcare assistance (if eligible).

-- Training in topics such as communications, grant writing, and project management.
+- Training in topics such as communications/marketing, grant writing, and project management.

 - Access to training and events at MCNW at reduced or no cost.

-- The support of a VISTA Leader, who provides individual mentorship to our VISTA members.
+- Support of a VISTA Leader, who provides individual mentorship to our VISTA members.

-- Upon completion of a service term, one year of noncompetitive eligibility for employment with the Federal Government.
+- One year of Noncompetitive Eligibility upon completion of service for employment with the Federal Government.
 Alums also have access to the Employers of National Service network, which is a group of public and private organizations that indicate preference in hiring AmeriCorps alums.

-The partnering organizations of MCNW VT vary from year to year.
-Out host organizations are spread throughout Oregon.
-Several are in rural areas while others are closer to the Portland Metro Area.
-The majority are concentrated between Corvallis and Portland in the I-5 corridor.
+The partnering organizations of the MCNW VISTA Program vary from year to year.
+Our host organizations are spread throughout Oregon, with the majority serving in the Portland Metro Area and Central Oregon.
+We also have additional VISTAs serving at our MCNW satellite offices in Seattle and Walla Walla, Washington.
 You can see which sites currently have VISTAs here.

 AmeriCorps Volunteers in Service to America (VISTA) is one of several programs under the AmeriCorps umbrella.
 AmeriCorps State/National and AmeriCorps NCCC are also administered as part of the same suite, though they have distinct missions, means, and policies.
 Click here for a full description of the AmeriCorps programs.